-Getting banned on Threads taught me a lesson
+I loved Threads too much, and it taught me a lesson

 This post was originally intended to be a positive, optimistic take on Meta's social media platform Threads.
 I joined on day dot, number 45,375 of more than 100,000,000, keen to feel the energy I felt on Twitter before you-know-what.